Risk-Sensitive Online Selection with Bounded Adaptivity: Revisiting Theorem : Intuition behind Pricing Design and Proof for with

-We defer the proof of the feasibility of the dual constraints for the remaining cases \big(($i = i^*, \phi_{i}^{-1}(v_t) > r^*$) or $i > i^*$ \big) to Appendix~\ref{apx:proof:continu}.
-The proof structure closely follows that of the cases described above.
+\textit{Subcase 2: } For no value of $r \in [0, w]$ is any of the first $\sum_{l=1}^{i^*} q_l$ reserved units allocated to buyer~$t$.
+Then, it must be that for $r \in [r^*, 1]$, a unit from the reserved units at the $i^*$-th price level is allocated to buyer~$t$, and for $r \in [0, w]$, a unit from the $(i^*+1)$-th price level is allocated to buyer~$t$.
+Following the dual updates described above, we obtain

+\textbf{Case IV:} Either $i = i^* + 1$ and $\phi_i^{-1}(v_t) > r^*$, or $i > i^* + 1$.
+The proof for this case follows by reasoning analogous to the previous cases.
+Therefore, considering all four cases, the $\alphathm$-feasibility of the dual constraint corresponding to each buyer~$t$ is verified.
+Consequently, the $\alphathm$-competitiveness of Algorithm~\ref{alg:corr:PPM:limited:price:change} follows.

 Considering all cases together, the $\alpha^{\star}$-feasibility of the dual constraint corresponding to each buyer~$t$ is thus verified.
 Consequently, the $\alpha^{\star}$-competitiveness of Algorithm~\ref{alg:corr:PPM:limited:price:change} follows.
-Based on the lower bound of $1 + \ln(U/L)$ established in prior work~\cite{sun2024static} for the attainable competitive ratio of any online algorithm for the $k$-selection problem, which is a special case of \oksrisk, \algname attains the optimal worst-case competitive ratio when $\delta = 1$ and value of $\Delta$ varies in the range $\{0,1,\dots,k-1\}$. \end{proof}
+Based on the lower bound of $1 + \ln(U/L)$ established in prior work~\cite{sun2024static} for the attainable competitive ratio of any online algorithm for the $k$-selection problem, which is a special case of \oksrisk, \algname attains the optimal worst-case competitive ratio when $\delta = 1$ and value of $\Delta$ varies in the range $\{0,1,\dots,k-1\}$.